About me and this page

 Academic articles and working papers

 - Toward a run-free financial system.
-April 7 2014 Revision April 16 2014.
+November 4 2014.
+In Martin Neil Baily, John B. Taylor, eds., Across the Great Divide: New Perspectives on the Financial Crisis, Hoover Press.
 This is an essay about what I think we should do in place of current financial regulation.
 We had a run, so get rid of run-prone liabilities.
 Technology and financial innovation means we can overcome the standard objections to "narrow banking."
 Some fun ideas include a tax on debt rather than capital ratios, the Fed and Treasury should issue reserves to everyone and take over short-term debt markets just as they took over the banknote market in the 19th century, and downstream fallible vechicles can tranche up bank equity.

-- The new-Keynesian Liquidity Trap Revised, Sept 2013.
+- The New-Keynesian Liquidity Trap Revised again, Sept 2014.
 In standard solutions, the new-Keynesian model produces a deep recession with deflation in a liquidity trap.
 Useless government spending, technical regress, and capital destruction have large positive multipliers.
 The recession, deflation and policy paradoxes are larger when prices are less sticky.
 I show that these features are all artifacts of equilibrium selection.
 For the same interest-rate policy, different choices of equilibria overturn all these results.
-A "local-to-frictionless" equilibrim, for the same interest rate policy, predicts mild inflation, no output reduction and negative multipliers during the liquidity trap, and its predictions approach the frictionless model smoothly.
+A set of "local-to-frictionless" equilibria, for the same interest rate policy, predict mild inflation, no output reduction and negative multipliers during the liquidity trap, and its predictions approach the frictionless model smoothly.
 Skip to the pictures if you're busy.
 A new last paragraph defends the basic NK model.
 The current slides

 - Finance: Function Matters, not Size May 2013 Journal of Economic Perspectives 27, 29–50 JEP link (Previous title "Is Finance Too big?"
 December 2012.)
 Is finance "too big?"
 Is this the right question?